soundpress/RulesOfNYC/docs/c16/index.rst

       In accordance with the procedures set forth in 29 RCNY § 2-01(d)(1), following service of the narrative statement, the owner must file with the Loft Board the original narrative statement with proof of service, as required by 29 RCNY § 2-01(d)(1)(i), two copies of its filed alteration application along with the DOB's acknowledgment of filing, and two copies of the legalization plan submitted to DOB.
 The plan filed with the Loft Board must be no larger than 14 inches by 17 inches.

       Occupants may examine the alteration application and legalization plan by appointment at the Loft Board.
 An occupant may request from the owner a reproducible copy of the alteration application and legalization plan, construction specifications, if any, and the tenant protection plan described in subparagraph (vi) below, and the owner must supply such copy within 7 calendar days of service of the request.
-The cost of the copies of the alteration application and legalization plan are payable by the occupants up to the amount listed in § 101-03 of Title 1 of the Rules of the City of New York.
+The cost of the copies of the alteration application and legalization plan are payable by the occupants up to the amount listed in 1 RCNY § 101-03.

       (vi) The owner must certify to the DOB on the approved Loft Board form that it has complied with the provisions of subparagraph (v); that it will comply with all other requirements of this paragraph (2) and with the requirement for a tenant protection plan pursuant to New York City Administrative Code § 28-104.8.4; and that prior to obtaining the building permit, the owner will submit to the DOB a letter from the Loft Board, certifying compliance with all requirements of 29 RCNY § 2-01(d)(2).
 The owner's certification must be filed with the DOB within 5 calendar days after the owner's filing with the Loft Board pursuant to the procedures described in the preceding subparagraph (v).